Christopher's Story: Autistic Young Man Murdered following Contact With the Police

-Christopher Laskaris was murdered in his home aged 24 in November 2016, following police contact.
-Christopher was a very vulnerable young man with Autism, mental health difficulties and a long, documented history of exploitation and abuse, not only whilst living in the community, but even whilst living in sheltered accommodation in Leeds in 2013.
+Christopher had a long, documented history of exploitation and abuse, not only whilst living in the community, but even whilst living in sheltered accommodation in Leeds in 2013.
 He had a recorded history of being abused by neighbours, which had recently resulted in him abandoning his previous flat, too afraid to return even to collect his possessions.
 But despite this he was not receiving the mental health or housing support he needed.
 He lived a reclusive life, barely ever leaving his flat due to social phobia related to his Autism.

-After police on a passing patrol broke down Christopher’s front door due to welfare concerns, officers found him alone inside living in a state of neglect and in a mental health crisis.
+After special constables on a passing patrol broke down Christopher’s front door due to welfare concerns, officers found him alone inside living in a state of neglect and in a mental health crisis.
 After removing him from his house to the police station, they documented his Autism, mental health problems and vulnerability.
 They also assessed him as needing an appropriate adult.
 In spite of this, no safeguarding alert or alert to Christopher’s family was made.